 Las Vegas is best-known for its world-famous casinos, but hidden among the lights and sounds on the Sin City strip are some pretty incredible art galleries.
 These galleries are true hidden gems because they are too often overlooked.
 If you ever have the opportunity to visit one of the world-famous Las Vegas Casinos mentioned below, be sure to make time to visit the art galleries within them.
-However, due to the current pandemic, we are forced to stay in the UK and stick to online casinos.
+However, due to the current pandemic, we are forced to stay within our local casinos or online casinos.
 At least for now.
 But as soon as the whole Covid-19 situation tones down, we recommend visiting Vegas as soon as you can.

 Bellagio Gallery of Fine Art